7:20 Harassment of Students Prohibited

 Sexual Harassment Prohibited

-Students are encouraged to report claims or incidences of bullying, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager or any staff member with whom the student is comfortable speaking.
-A student may choose to report to a person of the student’s same sex.
-Complaints will be kept confidential to the extent possible given the need to investigate.
-Students who make good faith complaints will not be disciplined.
+Students are encouraged to promptly report claims or incidences of bullying, intimidation harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager or any employee with whom the student is comfortable speaking.
+A student may choose to report to a person of the student’s same gender.

 The Superintendent shall use reasonable measures to inform staff members and students of this policy, such as, by including it in the appropriate handbooks.

 Any District employee who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action up to and including discharge.
-Any District student who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action, including but not limited to, suspension and expulsion consistent with the discipline policy.
-Any person making a knowingly false accusation regarding prohibited conduct will likewise be subject to disciplinary action up to and including discharge, with regard to employees, or suspension and expulsion, with regard to students.
+Any third party who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be addressed in accordance with the authority of the Board in the context of the relationship of the third party to the District, e.g., vendor, parent, invitee, etc. Any District student who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action, including but not limited to, suspension and expulsion consistent with the discipline policy.
+Any person making a knowingly false accusation regarding prohibited conduct will likewise be subject to disciplinary action

 LEGAL REF.: 20 U.S.C. §1681 et seq., Title IX of the Educational Amendments.